LikertMakeR vignette

 results and conclusions drawn from technically-correct non-parametric statistics are (almost) always the same as for parametric statistics for such data.

-For example, D’Alessandro et al. (2020) argue that a summated scale, made with multiple items, “approaches” an interval scale measure.
-This implies that parametric statistics are acceptable.
+For example, D’Alessandro et al. (2020) argue that a summated scale, made with multiple items, “approaches” an interval scale measure, implying that parametric statistics are quite acceptable.

 Rating-scale boundaries define minima and maxima for any scale